Katsumi-Yoshikawa/AutoFish_audio/README.md

 ## System Requirements

-- macOS 11 Big Sur or later.
+- macOS 12 Monterey or later.
 - Xcode command line tools or Xcode for building from source.
 - Accessibility permission for keyboard event delivery.
 - Microphone/audio input permission when using a fallback loopback input.
-- A loopback audio device such as BlackHole 2ch is recommended for macOS 11 Big Sur and macOS 12 Monterey.
+- A loopback audio device such as BlackHole 2ch is recommended for macOS 12 Monterey.

 ## Quick Start